BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 * `0b0000_0000` -
 * `0b0000_0000` -

-So a grid cell in the `FlowFields` with a value of `0b0001_0110` means the actor should flow in the South-East direction.
+So a grid cell in the `FlowField` with a value of `0b0001_0110` means the actor should flow in the South-East direction.

 # Usage